Free Analyzer

 What to look for

-A genuine hi-res recording (96kHz or 192kHz) will show continuous energy extending above 22kHz, though the level should drop with frequency due to natural program content rolloff.
-The key is there should be no abrupt brick-wall cutoff below 22kHz.
+A genuine hi-res recording (96 kHz or 192 kHz) shows continuous energy extending above 22 kHz, though the level drops with frequency due to natural program-content rolloff.
+The key is no abrupt brick-wall cutoff below 22 kHz.

-A fraudulently upsampled file shows a sharp, near-vertical dropoff at 20-22kHz - the fingerprint of the original 44.1kHz/48kHz recording's anti-aliasing filter.
-This is especially common with "hi-res" releases on some stores.
+A fraudulently upsampled file shows a sharp, near-vertical dropoff at 20-22 kHz, the fingerprint of the original 44.1 / 48 kHz recording's anti-aliasing filter.
+Especially common with "hi-res" releases on some stores.

 What it cannot prove

-Even if a file has genuine hi-res content above 22kHz, that does not automatically mean it sounds better than a well-mastered 16-bit/44.1kHz file.
-The source master quality matters more than the file format.
+Even if a file has genuine hi-res content above 22 kHz, that doesn't automatically mean it sounds better than a well-mastered 16/44.1 file.
+The source master quality matters more than the format.

-This tool analyzes the format authenticity only.
-A 96kHz file genuinely recorded and mastered at 96kHz is authentic.
-One that was mastered at 44.1kHz and exported at 96kHz is a waste of storage.
+This tool analyses format authenticity only.
+A 96 kHz file genuinely recorded and mastered at 96 kHz is authentic.
+One mastered at 44.1 and exported at 96 kHz is a storage waste.

 Audio formats and what their spectrograms should look like

-Sample rate is the upper bound; the Nyquist frequency (rate ÷ 2) is the highest frequency a format can technically encode.
-A genuine 192 kHz file has energy above 22 kHz; a fake one cuts off sharply right at the original master's Nyquist limit.
+Sample rate is the upper bound; Nyquist (rate ÷ 2) is the highest frequency a format can encode.
+Genuine 192 kHz files have energy above 22 kHz; fakes cut off sharply at the original master's Nyquist limit.

 FormatSample rateNyquistSpectrogram tells